 In the midst of the great depression, the public hungered for relief from their daily hardships, and found it in bootlegged booze, jazz music and those dirty little books now called the Tijuana Bibles.

-Another important TijuanaBible contributer was Wesley Morse, well known for his classic Bazooka Joe comics, Morse's 1939 Worlds Fair Tijuana Bibles are among the most popular and collectible.
-A veteran of syndicated comics and advertising, his work had a open whimsicle quality that has never been rivaled.
+Another important TijuanaBible contributor was Wesley Morse.
+Well known for his classic Bazooka Joe comics, Morse's 1939 Worlds Fair Tijuana Bibles are among the most popular and collectible.
+A veteran of syndicated comics and advertising, his work had a open whimsical quality that has never been rivaled.

-The man called Blackjack was the dominant Tijuana Bible force of the late 1930's.
-Seemengly sandwiched between the time of Prolific and Morse, his work is a sharp contrast to either of them.
-Though he created some comic character parodies, the majority of his Tijuana Bibles poked fun at Hollywood Celebrities.
+The man / woman called Blackjack was the dominant Tijuana Bible force of the late 1930's.
+Seemingly sandwiched between the time of Prolific and Morse, his/her work is a sharp contrast to either of them.
+Though he/she created some comic character parodies, the majority of Blackjack's Tijuana Bibles poked fun at Hollywood Celebrities.
 There were number of other Tijuana Bible artists of the 1930's , though none of them produced the volume of these three.
 We will attempt to provide examples of as many as possible in this site's Tijuana Bible library.

 Tijuana Bible Site Links

 |Home page||Tijuana Bible Library||Tijuana Bible Cover Gallery||Tijuana Bibles for Sale|